Academics & Courses

 ESD 930 Curriculum, Instruction and Assessment Design - 3 hrs.

 In the Education Specialist Program, students are expected to complete the degree with their cadre, or within a maximum of five years since beginning graduate study at Doane University.
-If a student withdraws from the cadre experience, he or she will have to wait one year and resume classes with the next cadre.
+If a student withdraws from the cadre experience, they may be required to wait one year and resume classes with the next cadre.